Alex3DLabs/Klipper_Configs/Voron/TrIDEX/chamber_heat_test.md

 4 bed fans and 2 Nevermore V5s

+## Second Test

+Set bed to 110º and waited to start bedfans until 110º

+## First Test

 Turned on bed to 110º at 2:05 PM Bed fans set to 10%

 Reached 110º at 2:11 PM, bed fans set to 60%  Chamber temp at 30º